 Any shortage or delay in the supply of key product components, or any sudden, unforeseen price increase for such components, would harm our ability to meet product deliveries as scheduled or as budgeted.
 Many of the semiconductors used in our products are obtained from sole source suppliers on a purchase order basis.
 Semiconductor suppliers have experienced and continue to experience component shortages themselves, which in turn adversely impact our ability to procure semiconductors from them in sufficient quantities and in a timely manner.
 Our third-party manufacturers generally purchase these components on our behalf on a purchase order basis, and we do not have any guaranteed supply arrangements with our suppliers.
 If demand for a specific component increase, we may not be able to obtain an adequate number of that component in a timely manner, and prices to obtain such components may increase.
 In addition, if worldwide demand for the components increases significantly, the availability of these components could be limited and prices for such components may increase.
 Also, many standardized components used broadly in electronic devices are manufactured in significant quantities in concentrated geographic regions, particularly in China.
-As a result, protrated crises such as the COVID-19 pandemic could lead to eventual shortages of necessary components sourced from impacted regions.
-Additionally, government intervention to reduce the consumption of electricity in China as a first quantities in transitioning from an existing supplier to a new supplier could create delays in component, or to change product designs to make use of alternative components.
+As a result, protracted crises such as the COVID-19 pandemic could lead to eventual shortages of necessary components sourced from impacted regions.
+Additionally, government intervention to reduce the consumption of electricity in China could have a disruptive impact on component production and supply availability.
+It could be difficult, costly, and time consuming to obtain alternative sources for these components, or to change product designs to make use of alternative components.
 In addition, difficulties in transitioning from an existing supplier to a new supplier could create delays in component availability that would have a significant impact on our ability to fulfill our orders for our products.